Boss-Coder-Academy/Environment_Setup/README.md

 ### 1. Introduction to VS Code

-VS Code, or Visual Studio Code, is a popular lightweight code editor developed by Microsoft It helps us write and run code on our machine.
+VS Code, or Visual Studio Code, is a popular lightweight code editor developed by Microsoft it helps us write and run code on our machine.

 ### 2. Setting up VS Code